How did you come to live

 What came first, or was everything built at once?

-We started with a house to live in (1984), then the
+built a house to live in and then the vegetable garden, first for

-upon walking uphill to the throne in the park.
-End 2012 we finished
+upon walking uphill to The Throne in the park.
+During this period of

 Are you gardeners and builders originally?